Applications will be available in April. Who’s eligible?

-Quill and Scroll members, as well as national winners of the Yearbook Excellence Contest or the International Writing, Photography and Multimedia Contest and the Eye on Ivy Editorial Writing Contest are eligible to apply for Quill and Scroll scholarships: the Edward J. Nell Memorial, or the George and Ophelia Gallup awards.
+National winners in Quill and Scroll contests – such as the Yearbook Excellence Contest or the International Writing, Photography and Multimedia Contest and the Eye on Ivy Editorial Writing Contest – are eligible as seniors to apply for Quill and Scroll scholarships: the Edward J. Nell Memorial, or the George and Ophelia Gallup awards.
 The Richard P. Johns award is available to all Quill and Scroll seniors, including those who did not enter contests.
 The scholarships are awarded for the freshman year only and can be paid in two installments.

 Deadline for filling out the online application form for the Class of 2024 is May 10, 2024.
 The application form will be available in April 2024.

 All scholarships can be used for tuition, room and board at any college or university.
 Recipients must major in journalism or a related area of communications.
 The scholarships are awarded for the freshman year only and are paid through the university or college bursar’s office.

-Scholarships amounts can vary from $500 to $1,000.
-The Quill and Scroll Scholarship Committee will determine the amounts based on the applicants’ qualifications and recommendations (See Below).
-Past winners have gone on to amazing careers in journalism.
+Scholarships amounts can vary.
+The Quill and Scroll Scholarship Committee will determine the amounts based on the applicants’ qualifications and recommendations (See below).

 Winners will be notified before June 20, 2024.